 From Basic Measurement to Advanced Analysis

 Measurement is vital for quality and process control and inspection.
-With this in mind, even the entry-level OLYMPUS Stream software package includes a comprehensive menu of interactive measurement functions, with all measurement results saved with image files for additional documentation.
-Furthermore, the OLYMPUS Stream Materials Solution provides an intuitive, workflow-oriented interface for intricate image analysis.
+With this in mind, even the entry-level EVIDENT Stream software package includes a comprehensive menu of interactive measurement functions, with all measurement results saved with image files for additional documentation.
+Furthermore, the EVIDENT Stream Materials Solution provides an intuitive, workflow-oriented interface for intricate image analysis.
 At the click of a button, image analysis operations can be performed precisely and quickly.
 With a substantial reduction in processing time for repeated operations, operators can focus on the inspection at hand.

 Basic measurement (pattern on a printed circuit board)

 Throwing power solution (Cross section of a through hole of PCB)

 Automatic measurement solution (Wafer structure)

 Creating a report can frequently take longer than capturing the image and taking the measurements.
 EVIDENT Stream software offers smart report creation to repetitively produce smart and refined reports based on pre-defined templates.
 Editing is simple to do and reports can be exported to Microsoft Word or PowerPoint software.
 Furthermore, EVIDENT Stream software’s reporting function enables digital zooming and magnification on developed images.
 Report files are a practical size for easier data exchange by email.